vtquan/vtquan.github.io/_posts/2021-11-08-create-a-game-via-mvu-in-stride.md

 ---
 layout: single
-title: Create a game functionally with Stride
+title: Creating a game functionally with Stride
 excerpt: Create a game in MVU style using the Stride Engine
 date: 2021-11-08
 categories: [FSharp]